CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

    >**Note:** Please replace the `Query_Key` and `Index_Name` values with the ones you have copied earlier.

 1. Once done, click on the **Create Folder** option as shown and when it prompts, provide the folder name as `tools`.
+Please create new folder in root.

    ![](./media/ss-50.png)